 Home.
 Spending much time there lately?
 Don’t let being home stress you out.
 Home should be a place of refuge.
 Your own private sanctuary.
-Transform any house into a stress-less sanctuary without stressing the planet.
-Here’s how.
+Transform any house into a stress-less sanctuary without stressing the planet by using these eco-friendly tips.

 LEDs, CFLs, white lights, blue lights, light before bedtime.
 It’s enough to stress anyone out.
 Chill.
 Let’s shine some light on lighting.

 Light and mood have a well-established relationship.
 That’s why candlelight dinners are romantic and fluorescent light dinners aren’t so much.
 But there’s real science behind lighting.

 Researchers from the University of Granada in Spain discovered that people recover faster from the stress of an argument or meeting a deadline under blue light than white light.
 But isn’t blue light supposed to be bad?

 Compact fluorescent lights (CFLs) stimulate gasses to interact with a phosphor coating and create light.
 This is much more energy-efficient than those old incandescent bulbs.

 But, those curlicues, spiral type bulbs (single envelope bulbs) can leak UV radiation.
 A better option is the double envelope CFL that looks like a traditional bulb.
 It doesn’t leak UV.